visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b>🧹 Clean Image Folder:</b> Learn how to analyze and clean a folder of images from potential issues and export a list of problematic files for further action.
+         <b>🧹 Finding and Removing Duplicates:</b> Learn how to analyze and clean a folder of images from potential issues and export a list of problematic files for further action.
 If you have an unorganized folder of images, this is a good place to start.
          <br>
          <br>
          <b>📌 Dataset:</b> <a href="https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/">Food-101</a>.